MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

 The `ViewController` now drives the interactions of the Content View Hierarchy associated with this View Controller in the Storyboard.
 Next you’ll learn about the View Controller's role in managing the Views by introducing a process called the View lifecycle.

 > [!NOTE]
-> **Note:** For visual-only screens that don’t require user interaction, the **Class** property can be left blank in the **Properties Pad**.
+> For visual-only screens that don’t require user interaction, the **Class** property can be left blank in the **Properties Pad**.
 This sets the View Controller's backing class as the default implementation of a `UIViewController`, which is appropriate if you don’t plan on adding custom code.

 ### View Lifecycle